trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Add-an-expense.md

 {% include option.html value="mobile" %}

-You can use the Ieatta mobile app to take a picture of your receipts and SmartScan will automatically capture the receipt details including the merchant, date, total, and currency.
+You can use the Expensify mobile app to take a picture of your receipts and SmartScan will automatically capture the receipt details including the merchant, date, total, and currency.

 1. Open the mobile app and tap the camera icon in the bottom right corner.
 2. Upload or take a photo of your receipt.